shiwaforce/postcss-high-contrast/README.md

 }
 ```
 #### Aggressive Mode
 In addition to replacing colors to high contrast colors, there is "Aggressive Mode".
 "Aggressive Mode" (```aggressiveHC```) is enabled by default.
-If selector doesn't have ```color``` property it will automateclly append it for increasing specificity and providing more accurate results.
+If selector doesn't have ```color``` property it will automatically append it for increasing specificity and providing more accurate results.
 input.css:
 ```css
 h1 {